rwakim/Software_Project_Management/README.md

-Work for software project management throughout the semester my moodle has been down throughout the semester sir
+Work for software project management throughout the semester.
+My moodle has been down throughout the semester sir